top of page

 • 서로 (each other) + -를 (object particle)

-확인하고: confirming / checking (and then)
+확인하고: confirmed and / checked (and then)

 • 확인하다 (to confirm, to check, to verify) + -고 (connective, “and,” “and then,” “while”)